 Aesthetic Design: As stated earlier the Soyan Pen closely resembles a glue gun with some exceptions.
 And these are the multiple buttons on its surface, a visible filament feeding pattern and the little hand support which can be seen at its base.
 These features are all put together on a lightweight device and makes it quite easy to handle when printing and maneuvering tight model angles.
 Lastly, it comes in different than color schemes which can be chosen according to your personal preferences.

-Features and Specifications: surprisingly, the features and specifications of the Soyan Doodle 3D pen places it at the top end when compared with its colleagues this is due to its:
+Features and Specifications: surprisingly, the features and specifications of the Soyan Doodle 3D pen place it at the top end when compared with its colleagues this is due to its:

 - Thermal Control range: unlike also every 3D printing pen spotting heating mechanisms that produce temperature in the 160-230 degrees range, Soyan Doodle takes it a step further by working in the 160-250 degrees range when melting the ABS filament it works with.
 This gives users extra melting power but the corresponding heat produced at the nib must also be taken into account to avoid personal injury.